This post may contain affiliate links. See my disclosure policy.

 - Divide batter evenly between pans.

-- Bake 30 to 40 minutes, until golden and springy.
+- Bake 35 minutes, until golden and springy.

 - Cool completely.
 Wrap cake layers tightly in cling wrap and freeze overnight for best results.